Code-Institute-Submissions/ms1_independent_artist/README.md

     them to connect wwith interested parties.

 #### Scope Plane
-The website will include a gallery of the artists work to date, a biography of the artist and a facility to contact the artist.
+The website will include a gallery of the artist's work to date, a biography of the artist and a facility to contact the artist.

 #### Structure Plane